gitbls/sdm/Docs/Command-Details.md

 * `--sdmdir` */path/to* &mdash; sdm normally is in /usr/local/sdm.
 If you want it to be put somewhere else when you customize an image, use this switch to specify the location.
 To install sdm itself into a different directory, specify it as the parameter to EZsdmInstall when you first install sdm
 * `--showpwd` &mdash; Show the passwords set on accounts in /etc/sdm/history
 * `--ssh` *SSHoption* &mdash; Control how SSH is enabled in the image.
 If `--ssh` is not specified or if  *SSHoption* is `service`, SSH will be enabled in the image using the SSH service, just like RasPiOS. if `--ssh none` is specified SSH will not be enabled at all.
 If `--ssh socket` is specified SSH will be enabled using SSH sockets via systemd instead of having the SSH service hanging around all the time.
-* `--svcdisable` and `--svcenable` &mdash; Enable or disable named services, specified as comma-separate list, as part of the first system boot processing.
+* `--svc-disable` and `--svc-enable` &mdash; Alternatively, `--svcdisable` and `--svcenable`.
+Enable or disable named services, specified as comma-separate list, as part of the first system boot processing.
 * `--swap` *n* &mdash; Set the swap size to *n*MB.
 This overrides `--disable swap`
 * `--sysctl` *file* &mdash; Copy the specified file into the image in /etc/sysctl.d. `--sysctl` can be speicified multiple times to copy multiple files.
 * `--systemd-config` *item*:*file* &mdash; Specify config files for the various systemd functions. *item* is one of: 	    `login`, `network`, `resolve`, `system`, `timesync`, `user`.
 The specified file is put into the directory /etc/systemd/*item*.conf.d, and the filename must be terminated with ".conf" in order for systemd to process them during systemd initialization.
 See the corresponding man page for details: `man logind.conf`, `man networkd.conf`, `man resolved.conf`, `man systemd-system.conf`, `man timesyncd.conf`, and `man systemd-user.conf`.
 The most useful of these is probably 'timesync', which lets you easily set a time server address.